mostafaAbokhadra/Internship/OpenHeart/Mechanical-ventilation/done/0-ventilatorManagement.md

 Peak and plateau pressures should be checked on the vent to assure there are no problems with airway resistance or alveolar pressure in order to prevent ventilator-induced lung injury.

-Attention should be given to the volume curves in the ventilator display as a reading showing that the curve is not coming back to zero at the time of exhalation is indicative of incomplete exhalation and development of auto-PEEP and corrections to the vent should be made immediately.[7][8]
+Attention should be given to the volume curves in the ventilator display as a reading showing that the **curve is not coming back to zero at the time of exhalation is indicative of incomplete exhalation and development of auto-PEEP** and corrections to the vent should be made immediately.

-Troubleshooting the Ventilator
+### Troubleshooting the Ventilator

-With a good understanding of the concepts discussed, managing ventilator complications and solving problems should come as second nature.

-The most common corrections that have to be done with the ventilator are to solve hypoxemia and hypercapnia or hyperventilation:
+The most common corrections that have to be done with the ventilator are to solve **hypoxemia and hypercapnia or hyperventilation**:

-Hypoxia: Oxygenation depends on the FiO2 and the PEEP (T high and P high for APRV).
+**Hypoxia**: Oxygenation depends on the FiO2 and the PEEP (T high and P high for APRV).
 To correct for hypoxia increasing any of these parameters should raise the oxygenation.
 Special attention should be paid to the possible adverse effects of raising PEEP which can cause barotrauma and hypotension.
-Raising FiO2 does not come without its concerns as high FiO2 can cause oxidative damage in the alveoli.
+Raising FiO2 does not come without its concerns as high FiO2 can cause **oxidative damage** in the alveoli.
 Another important aspect of managing oxygen content is to define a goal for oxygenation.
-In general, there is little benefit from keeping oxygen saturation above 92-94% except for cases of carbon monoxide poisoning for example.
-A sudden drop in oxygen saturation should raise suspicion for tube misplacement, pulmonary embolism, pneumothorax, pulmonary edema, atelectasis, or the development of mucus plugs.
+In general, there is little benefit from keeping oxygen saturation above **92-94%** except for cases of **carbon monoxide poisoning** for example.
+A sudden drop in oxygen saturation should raise suspicion for **tube misplacement**, **pulmonary embolism, pneumothorax, pulmonary edema, atelectasis**, or the development of **mucus plugs**.

-Hypercapnia: To modify CO2 content in blood one needs to modify alveolar ventilation.
-To do this, the tidal volume or the respiratory rate may be tampered with (T low and P Low in APRV).
-Raising the rate or the tidal volume, as well as increasing T low, will increase ventilation and decrease CO2.
-Consideration has to be made while increasing the rate, as this will also increase the amount of dead space and might not be as effective as tidal volume.
+**Hypercapnia**: To modify CO2 content in blood one needs to modify alveolar ventilation.
+To do this, the **tidal volume or the respiratory rate** may be tampered with (T low and P Low in APRV). **Raising the rate or the tidal volume**, as well as **increasing T low** will increase ventilation and decrease CO2.
+Consideration has to be made while increasing the rate, as this will also **increase the amount of dead space** and might not be as effective as tidal volume.
 While increasing volume or rate special attention should be paid to the flow-volume loop to prevent the development of auto-PEEP.

-Elevated pressures: Two pressures are important in the system: peak and plateau.
+**Elevated pressures**: Two pressures are important in the system: peak and plateau.
 The peak pressure is a measure of airway resistance as well as compliance and includes the tubing and bronchial tree.
 Plateau pressures are a reflection of alveolar pressure and thus of lung compliance.

-If there is an increase in peak pressure, the first step to take is to do an inspiratory hold and check the plateau.
+If there is an increase in peak pressure, the first step to take is to do an **inspiratory hold and check the plateau**.

 Elevated peak pressure and normal plateau pressure: high airway resistance and normal compliance.